Rain water storage is one of the new-imperatives; the cost, reliability and quality all demand we harvest it, stockpiling it in tanks and reservoirs.

 Today it’s a lot simpler with easy access to underground pipes, fibreglass-tanks and inexpensive filters; and a pump, of course.
 R10,000 would do it using the cheapest options.

-There are three options in tanks; those of the "JoJo-type", fibreglass and a reservoir, increasing in price.
-You really need a minimum of 9,000 litres of storage; we have 27 kl and it rarely falls below half even in midwinter, providing all our needs including a twice weekly deep irrigation of the veggie patch.
+There are three options in tanks; those made of plastic, fibreglass or steel, increasing in price; and a reservoir, the cheapest option of all.
+You really need a minimum of 9,000 litres of storage; we have 27 kl and it rarely falls below half even in midwinter, providing all our needs including a twice-weekly deep irrigation of the veggie patch.

 You could do it yourself if you are handy, but there are plumbers who specialise in doing it for you.
 You start with a network of sewerage pipes, leading from your gutter to a low point on your property; the water will gravitate to your tanks or underground-reservoir.
 From there you pump it into your home and garden.